-&lt;sup>14 In the years since Bill wrote on the General Policy Committee, its functions have changed markedly.
+19 In the years since Bill wrote on the General Policy Committee, its functions have changed markedly.
 Now known as the General Sharing Session, it meets three times a year for about two hours on the Saturday preceding the General Service Board meeting, and considers the long-range plans of board commit-tees and other topics of special interest.
-Its membership comprises all the Trustees, the A.A.W.S. and Grapevine directors and staffs, and the appointed members of the board Committees
+Its membership comprises all the Trustees, the A.A.W.S. and Grapevine directors and staffs, and the appointed members of the board Committees because we have provided ready communication between all service corporations and the Committees of the General Service Board.
+For example: at every meeting of the Grapevine Boards or staff, a representative of A.A.
+World Services, Inc. is present, and vice versa.
+The General Policy Committee always contains one or more members of the Finance and Budgetary Committee, and vice versa.
+Such interlocking provides easy communication.
 Each entity knows what the other is doing.
 This practical arrangement irons out many conflicts of authority - but not all.